 Table 2.2-35 summarizes the annual transport rates under modified condition, which considers the future reclamations along the project coast.
 For stations located on future reclamations sites (Sta.
 33 to Sta.
 42), the transport rates were considered to be zero.
-It is seen that for the northern stations.
-Q+ rates decreased significantly, now ranging from 2 to 12 tcm/year, while the Q- rates only decreased slightly, now in 3 to 13 tcm/yr.
-This results to a reversal of net transport direction to some of the northern stations, where Qn rates are from -5 to 10 tcm/yr, and the total transport rates are from 7 to 24 tcm/yr.
-For the middle stations, the modified condition resulted to an even lower directional, net, and gross transport rates, all now ranging from -1 to 4 tcm/yr.
+It is seen that for the northern stations, Q+ rates decreased significantly, now ranging from 2 to 12 tcm/year, while the Q- rates only decreased slightly, now in 3 to 13 tcm/yr.
+This results to a reversal of net transport rates are from 7 to 24 tcm/yr.
+For the middle stations, the modified condition resulted to an even lower directional, net, and gross transport rates, all now ranging from - 1 to 4 tcm/yr.
 The transport rates at stations located east of the Cavite reclamation sites, namely Sta.
 43 to Sta.
-49, have decreased greatly, now only ranging from -1 to 2 tcm/yr, while for the rest of the western stations.

-the Q+ rates are relatively unchanged while the Q- rates decreased resulting to higher Qn values ranging from 17 to 56 tcm/yr, although relatively similar Qt rates from the baseline condition.
+49, have decreased greatly, now only ranging from -1 to 2 tcm/yr, while for the rest of the western stations, the Q+ rates are relatively unchanged while the Q- rates decreased resulting to higher Qn values ranging from 17 to 56 tcm/yr, although relatively similar Qt rates from the baseline condition.
 Figures 2.2-93 and 2.2-94 graphically plot the transport rates at the 58 stations.